mdahtisham/Website-Developement-with-Jenkins-job-on-AWS-EC2/README.md

       Select - Create a new security group
       Security group name = sg-jenkins

-      Allow HTTPS or HTTP traffic from the internet
+      Allow HTTPS - 443, HTTP - 80 or Curtom TCP Rule - 8080 for incomming or outgoing traffic from the internet

 - Configure the Storage